-The course includes lectures, exercises, individual laboratory work (programming and defending ideas in public presentations).
+The course includes lectures, exercises, and laboratory work (practical demonstrations and individual work on programming).

 The subject focuses on the Operating System as a mediator between the user and the computer hardware in general purpose systems.
 Any real usage of the computer is done through the Operating Systems.
 Programming in High Level Languages is actually based on the OS services even if not explicitly calling OS when using paradigms like threads, processes, files, network sockets, memory allocation, etc.